You are looking at 1 - 10 of 16 items for

 Procedures—Results of a kaolin-activated thromboelastography assay, platelet count, and buccal mucosal bleeding time were evaluated for correlation to clinical bleeding.

 Results—Maximum amplitude, derived via thromboelastography, was the only hemostatic variable with significant correlation to clinical bleeding.
 Buccal mucosal bleeding time had a high sensitivity but poor specificity for identifying dogs with clinical bleeding.

 Conclusions and Clinical Relevance—Compared with buccal mucosal bleeding time and platelet count, thromboelastography was more reliable at identifying thrombocytopenic dogs with a low risk of bleeding and could be considered to help guide the use of transfusion products in dogs undergoing TBI and BMT.

-via a facemask and whether this material will
+Objective—To determine whether conscious, unsedated cats will inhale a nebulized material administered via a facemask and whether this material will reach the lower airways.

 Animals—20 healthy adult cats.

 Procedure—Technetium Tc 99m-diaminetriaminopentaacetic acid (99mTc-DTPA) was nebulized into a spacer and administered to the cats via a closely fitting facemask.
 By use of a gamma camera, images were then immediately obtained to determine the distribution of 99mTc-DTPA within the lower airways.